OpenUpSA/muni-portal-backend/README.md

 Migrations in deployment
 ------------------------

-Migrations are not run automatically through dokku or any other build process, so if you have made changes that require migrations to be run, you'll have to SSH into the server where the app is deployed and run the migrations in the docker container

-    dokku --rm run muni-portal-backend-{env} python manage.py migrate
+Migrations are run automatically on deployment to dokku via the script in `app.json`.

 Settings
 --------

 Undefined settings result in exceptions at startup to let you know they are not configured properly.
 It's this way so that the defaults don't accidentally let bad things happen like forgetting analytics or connecting to the prod DB in development.